esphome/esphome-docs/components/sensor/accumulator.rst

 over a power cycle or reboot.

 The last reported value of this sensor is continuously stored on the device.
-After a reboot this value is added to value of the source sensor and reported as the value of the accumelator.
+After a reboot this value is added to value of the source sensor and reported as the value of the accumulator.

 .. code-block:: yaml